Thickets and Thorns

 To peak through the forest’s way

-I know He led me to a lake
+I know I will be led to a lake

 Wells never suited me anyway